 Canon 70D versus Canon T6i

 An illustration of the physical size and weight of the Canon 70D and the Canon T6i is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 70D – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6i is somewhat smaller (8 percent) than the Canon 70D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6i is notably smaller (8 percent) than the Canon 70D.
 Moreover, the T6i is markedly lighter (26 percent) than the 70D.
 It is worth mentioning in this context that the 70D is splash and dust resistant, while the T6i does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.